Want to sell your property? Learn all about how to value your property in Malta or Gozo the right way with RE/MAX Malta

 Securing the right price is what it all comes down to.
-Here we bring you some insight into how property value works as well as some pointers about what you can do to sell or buy at the optimal price point.
+Here we bring you some insights into how property value works as well as some pointers about what you can do to sell your property or buy at the optimal price point.

 The value of real estate is impacted by supply and demand in the property market.
 Prices go up when supply is low and demand is high; prices decrease when the opposite is true.
 If supply and demand are equal, prices stabilise and remain constant.
 Nothing too complicated there!

 Before you sell your home, your property’s value mainly relies on three main factors: a property’s location, size and condition.
 The latter two are quite self-explanatory.
 Location, though, depends entirely on the property’s setting and its surrounding infrastructure and amenities.

 At any given time, a property’s asking price reflects how similar properties have fared both in the long and short term.
 An average property value can be determined and adjusted based on economic trends and a variety of social, economic and other financial criteria.
 As you can imagine, such analyses require historical data and technological tools.
 Learn more about 5 things that add value to your property before selling.